Module 6: Minor Prophets

 Reviews

 In this section, you will find the review slides from the course lectures for module 6.
 This is a convenient way to view and review the summaries for each lecture.
-Click the Thumbnail picture to begin the slide show.
+Click the banner to begin the slide show.

 Click the prev. and next buttons (bottom right of the slide) to move through the slides.
 You can also click on any thumbnail to go directly to that slide.